Crossbow-js/crossbow.github.io/_src/docs/pass-options-to-tasks.md

 Or how about a situation where, on the same project, you wish you could provide one or more of the the values used in the function?
-Like the `./app/scss` string for example - this would allow you to specify different entry file each time.
+Like the `./app/scss` string for example - this would allow you to specify a different entry file each time it runs.

-Or maybe you have different plugins that run for a production build versus a development build - for this, it would be super hand to re-use 90% of the code and pass a `--production` flag...
+Or maybe you have different plugins that run for a production build versus a development build - for this, it would be super handy to re-use 90% of the code and pass a `--production` flag right...?

 Both of these problems (and many more) are solved if you have a task system that accepts options.
 Back in the day Grunt had a good solution for this and Crossbow uses a